WiiLink24/web/src/content/guide/forecast.md

 ### PriiLoader Setup (For vWii ONLY)

 <l class="notice warn">If you are on vWii and are downloading the Forecast Channel, these steps are required.
-Otherwise, please skip to the next section.
+Otherwise, please skip to the next section.</l>

-1. Download `Priiloader_v0_10.zip` from [here]([https://github.com/DacoTaco/priiloader/releases/tag/0.10.0-RC3](https://github.com/DacoTaco/priiloader/releases/tag/0.10.0))</l>
+1. Download `Priiloader_v0_10.zip` from [here]([https://github.com/DacoTaco/priiloader/releases/tag/0.10.0-RC3](https://github.com/DacoTaco/priiloader/releases/tag/0.10.0))

 2. Unzip `Priiloader_v0_10.zip` and copy the apps folder to your SD Card or USB Drive.